mattfedd/mattfedd.github.io/_posts/2016-07-26-hiking-in-japan.markdown

 <a href="https://farm9.staticflickr.com/8813/27946210393_02cb7f03cc_z.jpg"><img src="https://farm9.staticflickr.com/8813/27946210393_02cb7f03cc_z.jpg" style="width:400px"></a>

-**Station 8-8.5:** Haha yeah there's a station numbered 8.5, whoops.
-I kind of lost count of these stations while hiking, but it felt like were a looooot of rest stations between 7 and 9 even though the map only showed stations 8 and 8.5.
+**Station 8-8.5:** Ahh yes there's a station numbered 8.5, whoops.
+I kind of lost count of these stations while hiking, but it felt like there were a looooot of rest stations between 7 and 9 even though the map only showed stations 8 and 8.5.
 At each station there were folks napping in the huts, and they were just starting to hike as we arrived.
-Often we would keep hiking without much rest just so that we weren't caught in a big slow group.
+Sometimes we would keep hiking without much rest just so that we weren't caught in a big slow group.
 The trail was a bit more crowded from here on, and was more like the zig-zagging gravel trail from before.
 But this time the gravel was replaced with loose shale, which made the hiking quite a bit harder.

 **Station 8.5:** We had a really long rest here.
 It was maybe 11:30pm when we arrived, and I don't think we started hiking again until 1am.
 We knew we would have to wait a while anyway because we were ahead of schedule, and it was better to wait at a lower elevation where it's warmer.